MAI-Lab-West-China-Hospital/Brain-MRI-data-sorting-and-artifacts-detection/README.md

 ## How to use
 1. Data prepare\
-Convert DICOM in NIFTI. [dcm2niix](https://github.com/rordenlab/dcm2niix) is recommended.
+Convert DICOM to NIFTI. [dcm2niix](https://github.com/rordenlab/dcm2niix) is recommended.
 2. Install the dependencies\
 `pip install -r requirement.txt`\
 It is highly recommended to install it in a virtual environment